 If you have white spots on the inside of your mouth, you might have oral thrush, which is a fungal infection that can be easily treated with prescription medicines.
 It may spread to other areas of the body, so it’s important to see a dentist as soon as you notice any spots.
 Thrush can be caused by dry mouth or if you’re taking antibiotics over a lengthy period.
 Your dentist may refer you to a GP for treatment.

-Pure Smiles is a dentist for private, emergency and NHS care, offering hygiene services and dental treatments including Invisalign, implants and botox.
+Pure Smiles is a dentist for private, emergency and NHS care, offering hygiene services and dental treatments including Invisalign and implants.
 If you’re concerned about your teeth, please book an appointment with Pure Smiles today.
 You can find us at 750a Fulham Road and 257 New Kings Road SW6.